arikmeyer/new-platform-architecture/Domains/Case/Case-Domain.md

 - **Key Responsibility:** To perform initial data validation, interpretation (by calling /provider or /service capabilities), and then make a single, standardized call to the /case/meta/dispatch-process_flow to initiate the correct core business process.
 - **Example Flows:**
   - process-inbound-provider-communication_flow: Triggered by a new email/document, interprets it, and dispatches a core process like handle-price-increase.
-  - handle-inbound-user-request_flow: Triggered by a user-facing API gateway, interprets the user's intent, and dispatches a core process like update-user-address.
+  - handle-inbound-user-request_flow: Triggered by user communication (email/chat/phone), interprets the user's intent, and dispatches a core process like update-user-address.

 ### 2.2.
 Subdomain: /case/meta/ (The "Central Nervous System")